marconimarques/1-AI-Product-Strategy-Skill/README.md

 # AI Product Strategy Skill

-A Claude Code skill that runs the **7-step Value Stack framework** and produces a complete, executive-ready AI product strategy document grounded in your specific product context - not generic AI strategy advice.
+A Claude Code skill that runs the **7-step Value Stack framework** and produces a complete, executive-ready AI product strategy document grounded in your specific product context.

 ---